 Without further ado, let’s jump in.

-It provides you with a more sophisticated approach than simple click tracking to follow your customers’ journey and attribute credit to the marketing initiatives that played a significant part across the path-to-sale.
+It provides you with a more sophisticated approach than simple click tracking to follow your customers’ journey and attribute credit to the marketing initiatives that played a significant part across the path-to-purchase.

-Due to its popularity, there’s been an explosion of attribution models designed to help B2B businesses track and analyse customers throughout the sales cycle.
+Due to its popularity, there’s been an explosion of attribution models designed to help B2B businesses track and analyse customers throughout the entire customer journey.

-Single-touch attribution models allocate 100% revenue credit to a single campaign or channel.
+Single-touch attribution: This type of attribution allocate 100% revenue credit to a single campaign or channel.
 Typically, these attribution models assign conversion values to either the first or last touchpoint a visitor interacted with before making a conversion.

-Multi-touch attribution allows marketers to analyse the entire conversion path with more clarity.
+Multi-touch attribution: On the other hand, multi-touch attribution allows marketers to analyse the entire conversion path with more clarity.
 The purpose of multi-touch attribution is to optimise the allocation of your marketing budget so that you can focus on the channels that have the most impact on conversions and revenue.

 To help explain the following attribution models, we’ll refer to a sample of a buyer’s journey.